mcw-rcc/mcw-rcc.github.io/docs/index.md

 ### Software

-Cluster software installation and tuning servicess are available to all users.
+Cluster software installation and tuning services are available to all users.
 We will help install most supported software packages on the clusters, and when able, will advise on best use for our clusters.
 This might include advice on data staging, parallelization, memory utilization, etc. Please note that team members are not domain knowledge experts in the sciences, and will not advise you on the accuracy or applicability of any software package for your research.
 You can [request software installation](software/module-request.md) today.

 ### Secure Computing